-D. Plaintiff Suffered and Continues to Suffer Covered Losses.
+PLAINTIFF SUFFERED AND CONTINUES TO SUFFER COVERED LOSSES

-76. The SARS-CoV-2 virus is a covered cause of loss, because it is a risk of physical loss or damage, and not otherwise excluded under the All Risk Policy.

-77. The issuance of the above-referenced closure orders by state, county, and city officials is a covered cause of loss because it is a risk of physical loss or damage, and not otherwise excluded under the All Risk Policy.

-78. Whether the SARS-CoV-2 virus and/or the above-referenced orders caused Plaintiff's losses and expenses presents a factual question that is inappropriate for resolution at the motion to dismiss stage.
+- 74. The SARS-CoV-2 virus is a covered cause of loss, because it is a risk of physical loss or damage, and not otherwise excluded under the Property Elite Policy. - 75.
+The issuance of the above-referenced closure orders by state, county, and city officials is a covered cause of loss because it is a risk of physical loss or damage, and not otherwise excluded under the Property Elite Policy. - 76.
+Whether the SARS-CoV-2 virus and/or the above-referenced orders caused Plaintiff's losses and expenses presents a factual question that is inappropriate for resolution at the motion to dismiss stage.

-79. The SARS-CoV-2 virus and/or the above-referenced orders issued by state, county, and city officials have directly impacted Plaintiff's business, which does not qualify as essential business.
-The damage and far-reaching restrictions and prohibitions on the activities that can be conducted at Plaintiff's business premise, and restoration efforts necessary to rid the premise of COVID-19, have been catastrophic for Plaintiff's business - interrupting operations so pervasively as to effectively force Plaintiff to close, thereby enduring a prolonged curtailment of earnings that threatens Plaintiff's survival.

-80. Plaintiff's operations were suspended in order for Plaintiff to repair the insured property, including restoration efforts to rid the premise of and attempt to protect against further physical loss and/or damage SARS-CoV-2.
-Plaintiff suffered a loss of use of its business premise and the premise was unfit for use for its intended purposes.

-81. Plaintiff's business was frequented by numerous individuals each day, including patrons, employees, vendors, and other individuals carrying SARS-CoV-2 and COVID-19.
-In addition to breathing SARS-CoV-2 and COVID-19 into the air, these individuals touched countless surfaces in Plaintiff's insured premise, including walls, furniture, doors, tables, and other surfaces on the floors, restrooms, and other areas on the premise.

-82. The individuals that frequent Plaintiff's business daily, ranging from patrons to vendors, are carrying or otherwise exposed to SARS-CoV-2 and COVID-19 and would have been in contact with eachother, furniture, doors, and other surfaces on the floors, restrooms, and other areas on the premise.

-83. Plaintiff has been forced to pay decontamination costs, covered under the All Risk Policy, to repair the physical damage caused by COVID-19.
-It became clear that Plaintiff's insured premise was (and continues to be) inoperable and unusable without the alterations necessary to protect the safety of its visitors, guests, and employees.
+- 77. The SARS-CoV-2 virus and/or the above-referenced orders issued by state, county, and city officials have directly impacted Plaintiff's business, which do not qualify as essential businesses.
+The damage and far-reaching restrictions and prohibitions on the activities that can be conducted at Plaintiff's business premises, and restoration efforts necessary to rid the premises of COVID-19, have been catastrophic for Plaintiff's business interrupting operations so pervasively as to effectively force Plaintiff to close, thereby enduring a prolonged curtailment of earnings that threatens Plaintiff's survival. - 78.
+Plaintiff's operations were suspended in order for Plaintiff to repair the insured properties, including restoration efforts to rid the premises of and attempt to protect against further physical loss and/or damage SARS-CoV-2.
+Plaintiff suffered a complete and permanent loss of use of its business premises and the premises were unfit for use for their intended purposes. - 79.
+Plaintiff's business was frequented by thousands of individuals a day, including patrons, employees, vendors, and other individuals carrying SARS-CoV-2 and COVID-19.
+In addition to breathing SARS-CoV-2 and COVID-19 into the air, these individuals touched countless surfaces in Plaintiff's insured premises, including walls, furniture, doors, tables, and other surfaces on the floors, guestrooms, restrooms, and other areas on the premises. - 80.
+The thousands of individuals that frequent Plaintiff's business daily, ranging from patrons to vendors, are carrying or otherwise exposed to SARS-CoV-2 and COVID-19 and would have been in contact with each other, furniture, doors, and other surfaces on the floors, guestrooms, restrooms, and other areas on the premises. - 81.
+Plaintiff has thus been forced to pay decontamination costs, covered under the Property Elite Policy, to repair the physical damage caused by COVID-19.
+It became clear that Plaintiff's insured premises were (and continue to be) inoperable and unusable without the alterations necessary to protect the safety of its visitors, guests, and employees.
 These decontamination costs also were necessary to comply with the emergency directives, laws, and/or ordinances promulgated by governmental authorities and the CDC, among others.
 None of these costs would have been incurred but for the impacts of the COVID-19 pandemic and the resulting closure orders.